FIWARE-Ops/brand-guide/docs/logo-fiware.md

 ## Secondary Logo

-The Secondary should be used only when the layout does not allow for the Main Logo.
+The Secondary Logo should be used only when the layout does not allow for the Main Logo.

 <div class="section-container">
     <div class="main-container">